 Third-party services, especially those used to log into Facebook accounts, can misuse your account information and cause technical issues that can lead to the automatic log-out error on your Facebook account.
 You can try disabling these apps and services in your Facebook account and check if the error will disappear.

-To do the above, open the Facebook app on your smartphone.
-Tap the hamburger menu in the upper right corner.
-Scroll to Settings & Privacy -> Settings -> Security -> Apps and Websites and click on Logged in with Facebook option.
+Settings & Privacy -> Settings -> Security -> Apps and Websites - Click on Logged in with Facebook option.

 #3) Move the Facebook App to Internal Storage: